 This article contains detailed instructions on how to set up your tag for dynamic remarketing.
 To learn more about dynamic remarketing set up, read the dynamic remarketing for web set-up guide.
 There is also a dynamic remarketing for apps setup guide.

 Before you begin

-The dynamic remarketing event snippet collects data, such as the IDs of the products or services that people viewed on your website and the total value of items.
+The Google Ads tag consists of a global site tag and the event snippet, which work in unison to measure your remarketing events.
+The event snippet collects data such as the IDs of the products or services that people viewed on your website and the total value of items.
+The event snippet tells the global site tag when to send more detailed remarketing event data.
+You’ll see the code snippets for the global site tag and the event snippet when you set up the Google Ads tag data source.
 Google Ads uses this data to show customized ads to your website visitors, and remind them about their visit to your site.
 Here's how to set this up:

 Updating your tag